-The biggest benefit of this kind of course, is that it's not just a regurgitation of a bunch of textbook theory, you're actually able to see exactly what the work looks like and how it's done in the software solution that Scott recommends.
-This kind of thing is what actually makes the lessons palatable and consumable, which can go a LONG way toward the implementation of it.
+The biggest benefit of this course is that it's not just a regurgitation of a bunch of textbook theories; you can see exactly what the work looks like and how it's done in the software solution that Scott recommends.
+This kind of thing is what makes the lessons palatable and consumable, which can go a LONG way toward the implementation of it.

-- As mentioned earlier, Scott is an easy guy to listen to, and he does a good job of covering all the basics (including some practical lessons he's learned from his years in the business).
-It really felt like I was learning from someone who was smart and experienced enough to be a legitimate mentor.
+- As mentioned earlier, Scott is an easy guy to listen to and does a good job of covering all the basics (including some practical lessons he's learned from his years in the business).
+It felt like I was learning from someone smart and experienced enough to be a legitimate mentor.

-- The hands-on tutorials he shows in Xero are SUPER helpful and really makes the course work.
-Without this kind of hands-on teaching, the course would've have been nearly as effective, so I'm glad he chose to teach it this way.
+- The hands-on tutorials he shows in Xero are SUPER helpful and make the course work.
+Without this kind of hands-on teaching, the course would have been nearly as effective, so I'm glad he chose to teach it this way.

-- He spends a lot of time answers questions from the original attendees of his webinar, which I thought helped add a lot of clarify and address a lot of the questions I would've had if I was in the early stages of learning this stuff.
-For the most part, I thought he did a good job of answering all of these questions pretty thoroughly.
+- He spends a lot of time answering questions from the original attendees of his webinar, which I thought helped add a lot of clarity and address many of the questions I would've had if I was in the early stages of learning this stuff.
+For the most part, I thought he did a good job answering these questions thoroughly.

-- Some of the videos were a little slow-moving and could've used a good edit to cut out long silences and give it more of a polished look (keep in mind, this was originally recorded as a webinar, so includes everything from the original presentation).
-Luckily though, the videos can be sped up to a faster rate, so this sort of mitigates the issue.
+- Some of the videos were a little slow-moving and could've used a good edit to cut out long silences and give it a polished look (keep in mind, this was originally recorded as a webinar, so includes everything from the original presentation).
+Luckily though, the videos can be sped up to a faster rate, so this mitigates the issue.

-Overall, I think Scott is a good, dynamic speaker and he's easy to listen to (which is a very helpful thing to have when learning this kind of subject matter).
+Overall, Scott is a good, dynamic speaker, and he's easy to listen to (which is a very helpful thing to have when learning this subject matter).
 If my college accounting professors had been like this, I probably would've gotten much better grades in this area… but I wasn't so lucky.

-That being said – we're still talking about accounting here, and there's no way to escape the fact that this is some fairly dense material.
-Having a good speaker like Todd certainly helps, but there are some aspects of accounting are just plain boring (to me, anyway).
-This is something that the best presenter in the world can't really overcome, the onus is on me to pay attention and stick with the program.
+That said, we're still talking about accounting, and there's no way to escape the fact that this is some fairly dense material.
+Having a good speaker like Todd certainly helps, but some aspects of accounting are just plain boring (to me, anyway).
+This is something that the best presenter in the world can't overcome, the onus is on me to pay attention and stick with the program.
 If you're anything like me, make sure you've got plenty of coffee or red bull on hand (or coffee mixed with red bull), because you're going to need it.